issalig/MSX-USB/README.md

 dd if=MYDISK.DSK of=/dev/sda
 ```

-- If you are a lucky MSX2 owner you will need COMMAND2.COM and NEXTOR.SYS instead and you will not need for FAT12 partition.
+- If you are a lucky MSX2 owner you will need a FAT16 partition of 16Mb with COMMAND2.COM and NEXTOR.SYS.

 ## Some history